santi-pdp/segan/README.md

 To make things easy, there is a bash script called `clean_wav.sh` that accepts as input argument the test filename and the save path.

-### Current line of work

-We have worked on improvements that will be available soon, improving the quality of the enhanced speech.

 ### Authors

 * **Santiago Pascual** (TALP-UPC, BarcelonaTech)